Orange-OpenSource/a11y-guidelines/src/en/articles/user-preference-media-queries.md

 [The source code, installation instructions, and documentation are available on the Prefers Scan GitHub repository.](https://github.com/MewenLeHo/prefers-scan)

+### 5. Verify that user preferences are respected

+Support for a *media feature* alone does not guarantee that an interface actually respects the user's preference.
+It is also necessary to verify that the page does not block adaptations made by the user agent or explicitly override platform accessibility preferences without justification.

+Clause **9.7 “User preferences for web pages”** of **EN 301 549 v4.1.1** addresses these behaviors.
+During an audit, particular attention can be paid to mechanisms that replace or prevent user-agent adaptations, such as `forced-color-adjust: none`.

 ## Common mistakes found during accessibility audits

 ### Ignoring `prefers-reduced-motion`